Synthesizing Interpretable Control Policies through Large Language Model Guided Search: DISCUSSION AND CONCLUSIONS

 \section{DISCUSSION AND CONCLUSIONS}

 We presented a novel approach to synthesize interpretable control policies.
 The interpretability is inherently guaranteed by the representation of control policies as programs in standard programming language, and casting the problem as a program synthesis problem, whose solution is achieved with the code generation capability of a Large Language Model.
 The policy representation through code allows a user not only to read and understand the control system's logic, but also to have intuitive understanding of the effects of a manual modification to the program.
 This unlocks properties such as explainability, modularity, verifiability, and paves the way to joint iterative synthesis approaches where a user can actively steer the automatic search and collaborate with an LLM in-the-loop to get different policies based on the design requirements.
+User studies could help understand the effectiveness of our algorithm in satisfying these user-oriented metrics.
+A more rigorous formulation of how user feedback could be more formally integrated into the optimization loop is also an interesting future direction.

 The key reason for why this is possible is the shared language and formalism, i.e. Python in our case, between the user and the control system, as opposed to the use of black box models.
 Interpretability, however, comes with an increase in compute cost related to the absence of gradients to guide the optimization routine.
-In fact, as an example, a single threaded implementation on the workstation available to the authors takes in the order of $10$ hours of wall-clock time to output programs able to successfully execute the proposed tasks.
+In fact, as an example, our implementation running on a single GPU takes in the order of $10$ hours of wall-clock time to output programs able to successfully execute the proposed tasks.
+A multi-GPU implementation, as well as the use of lighter weight models, would reduce the wall-clock time.

 Another aspect worth discussing is the role of randomness in the LLM generation process.
 At every generation step, a token is sampled from a distribution over (almost) all possible tokens in the underlying vocabulary.
 This offers opportunities for further investigations on the robustness of our method, starting for example with a careful tuning of hyperparameters.